Kiran-pro2001/python_interpreter/README.md

 - You can increase or decrease the font size as well (Best feature for mobile user).
 - You can create multiple files over there.

 It can be a go to place for all Python Developers.
-You can bookmark this Python Interpreter.
+You can bookmark this Online IDE.